wetransform-os/ProMCDA/README.md

 - if all weights are sampled together, MCDA calculations receive N-inputs (N being the number of `monte_carlo_runs`; if the weights are sampled one at time, MCDA will receive (*n-inputs x num_weights*) inputs;
 - iterations 1,2,3 of the first condition follow;
-- the results of all the combinations normalization/aggregation (or the one selected) are provided in the form of mean and std over all the runs
+- the results of all the combinations normalization/aggregation (or the one selected) are provided in the form of mean and standard deviation over all the runs
   (if the weights are iteratively sampled, this applies for *num_indicators-times*).

 If the robustness analysis regards the indicators, then:
-- for each indicator, the mean and std are extracted from the input matrix;
+- for each indicator, the parameters (e.g., mean and standard deviation) describing the marginal distribution under interest are extracted from the input matrix;
 - for each N, and for each indicator, a value is sampled from the relative assigned marginal distribution: therefore, one of N input matrix is created;
 - normalizations and aggregations are performed as in points 1,2 of the first case: a list of all the results is created in the output directory;
-- mean and std of all the results are estimated across (monte_carlo_runs x pairs of combinations);
+- mean and standard deviation of all the results are estimated across (monte_carlo_runs x pairs of combinations);
 - in this case, no randomness on the weights is allowed.